Zone-organization/Nuclear-Engine/README.md

 Currently I am using Visual Studio 2017 to build it.

 Included ThirdParty Deps:
-1- Google CRC32c
+  - Google CRC32c
-2- SFML (as Platform Abstraction Layer "PAL" only)
+  - SFML (as Platform Abstraction Layer "PAL" only)
+  - STB_image